cdesterke/BMI_java/README.md

 javascript for BMI

-Application smartphone android to quantified the body mass index (BMI)
+Application smartphone android to quantify the body mass index (BMI)
 ___
 code javascript is included in file : index.html
 --